 The next ingredient is calcium carbonate, likely used here as a dietary mineral supplement.

-First, Spirulina is a species of blue-green algae.
-Depending upon its level of purity, Sprulina can be a natural source of of additional protein, vitamins, minerals, carotenoids and other antioxidants.
+The last ingredient is spirulina, a species of blue-green algae.
+Depending upon its level of purity, spirulina can be a natural source of of additional protein, vitamins, minerals, carotenoids and other antioxidants.

 OC Raw Dog Food

 The Bottom Line